 What is KVM?

-KVM (Kernel-Based Virtual Machine) is an open source and virtualization solution for the Linux kernel.
-KVM provides hardware acceleration for processors with Intel VTxand AMD-V technology and provides the full virtualization solution.
+KVM (Kernel-Based Virtual Machine) is an open-source and virtualization solution for Linux kernel.
+KVM provides a complete virtualization solution by enabling hardware acceleration on processors with Intel VTx and AMD-V technology.

-KVM also requires QEMU to use full virtualization capability.
+In addition, KVM requires QEMU to use full virtualization capability.

-QEMU (Quick EMUlator) is an open source and full system emulator.
-On the QEMU emulator program you can run and use systems like Windows, Linux.
-QEMU was also developed to work on different hardware platforms.
-QEMU provides Hypervisor Type 1 virtualization solution using KVM for hardware acceleration.
+QEMU (Quick EMUlator) is an open-source and complete system emulator.
+You can run and use systems such as Windows and Linux on the QEMU emulator program.
+This virtualization solution was also developed to work on different hardware platforms and provides a Hypervisor Type 1 virtualization solution using KVM for hardware acceleration.